Periodic Floer homology and Seiberg-Witten Floer cohomology: Generalizing to the non-monotone case

-\paragraph{Floer (co)homology with local coefficients. } Given a Floer theory package described above and a local system, \(\Lambda \), of \(R\)-modules on \(\grG\), a purported {\em Floer chain complex with local coefficient \(\Lambda\)} is defined from \(\grC_\mu\) by the following chain groups and differentials:
+Given a Floer theory package described above and a local system, \(\Lambda \), of \(R\)-modules on \(\grG\), a purported {\em Floer chain complex with local coefficient \(\Lambda\)} is defined from \(\grC_\mu\) by the following chain groups and differentials:

 Since \(\scrS(h)-\scrS(h')= \mathpzc{s} (h-h')\), where \(h, h'\in \mathpzc{Mor}(\underline{\grG}; a, b)\) and hence \(h-h'\in \Pi\), the functor \(\scrS\) defines a \(\bbZ /p\bbZ\)-grading on the Floer complex by